Our easy recipe for braised pork spare ribs delivers flavorful, fall-off the bone meat every time. Optional – make a gravy with the braising liquid.

 - Fresh herbs such as chopped parsley, oregano or thyme make a nice garnish.

-It requires minimal effort to convert the braising liquid into a flavorful gravy for the spare ribs.
+It requires minimal effort to convert the braising liquid into a flavorful gravy fo serve as part of the dish.
 To do so, simply:

 - Remove the spare ribs from the pan and set aside.
 Scoop the veggies and herbs from the pan and discard.
 Skim the fat floating on top of the braising liquid with a spoon and discard it.
 Strain the remaining liquid through a sieve (optional) and add it back to the braising pan or a small sauce pan.